 A clerk can ask any preceptor, not just their primary preceptor, to complete an Entrustable Professional Activity (EPA), and this can happen during or after their block.
-However, if a clerk waits a long time and you are not comfortable completing the EPA then you can state this on One45.
-The clerks have many opportunities to ask you to complete an EPA.
+Clerks have many opportunities to ask you to complete an EPA.
+If a clerk waits a long time and you are not comfortable completing the EPA then you can state this on One45.

-For more information, please see Page 39 of the Clerkship Handbook.
+For more information, please refer to the Clerkship Handbook.